-- Now is the time to make sure you have current graduate application materials.
-You will most likely access applications on the admission website.
+- Make sure you have current graduate application requirements and deadlines.
+You'll most likely access applications on the admission website.
 Having reviewed the information on your research spreadsheet, you should be pretty familiar with the deadlines you’ll need to meet for your applications.

-- This is a great time to create outlines of the essays and personal statements you will write.
+- Create outlines for your essays and personal statements.
 Jotting down notes for each question is extremely valuable and helps ensure you answer each question fully—and that you answer the right questions for the right schools.

-- Similar to the spreadsheet you created when initially doing research on your options, create an application spreadsheet.
+- Create an application spreadsheet.
 Place the names of each of your options alphabetically down the left-hand column.
 Across the top, place the items you want to be sure you remember or compare throughout the application process.
 Here are a few examples:

-- Ease of completing the application (i.e., user friendly technology)
+2. Ease of completing the application (i.e., user-friendly technology)

 2 months before applying

-- Start completing your applications.
-Set aside time each day (or every other day) to do this.
-That way, you get a little done each time and lessen your chances of feeling overwhelmed, rushing, and/or making mistakes.
+- Set aside time each day to complete sections of your applications.
+That way, you'll get a little done each time and lessen your chances of feeling overwhelmed, rushing, and/or making mistakes.

-- With the exception of essays, it may be helpful to complete the same section for each application you are submitting.
-That way, you are going over the same information and will have a sense of accomplishment.
+- It may be helpful to complete the same section, with the exception of essays, for each application you're submitting.
+That way, you're filling in the same information and will have a sense of accomplishment.
 For example, completing the demographic section for each of your applications lets you move on knowing this section is done for all of them.

-- Make sure your recommenders are ready to go with their letters/forms, and confirm that you have provided them all the information they need.
+- Make sure your recommenders are ready to go with their letters/forms, and confirm you've provided them all the information they need.

-- Start requesting your undergrad transcripts.
+- Request your undergraduate transcripts.
 Most universities are completely familiar with this part of the application process and have very efficient procedures in place.

 1 month before applying

-- Now it is time to fine-tune your applications.
+- Now it's time to fine-tune your applications.
 Thoroughly recheck your essays, then have someone else check them.
 Go over each of the sections to be sure you have accurately and correctly answered all questions.
 Check for mistakes, then have another person check for mistakes.

-- Be certain, to the best of your ability, your applications are exactly the way you want them to be.
+- Be as certain as possible your applications are exactly the way you want them to be.

-- Start preparing your application fees.
+- Prepare your application fees.
 If you’re sending a check, make sure you have the money to cover it.
-Bounced checks do not make a good first impression!
+Bounced checks don't make a good first impression!

 Pro tip: There’s a fine line between conscientiously reviewing your applications and obsessing about perfection.
-We are all human.
-Admission committees are not looking for perfection; they are looking for proof that an applicant took time to prepare his or her materials.
+We're all human.
+Admission committees aren't looking for perfection; they're looking for proof that you as the applicant took time to prepare your materials.

 If you follow this timeline, you should be ready to submit your grad school applications well in advance of your deadlines—after all, you’ve been working on them steadily for almost a year!
 And the bigger buffer you can give yourself, the better, because you want to have plenty of time to follow up on your materials (whether via an online portal or by phone or email), and you’ll have time to resubmit things in the event something goes awry—heaven forbid!